Two Questions To Unlock Business Growth In Minutes

 I do this to understand their mindset, and get them to define what business growth means to them.

 Mindset is what separates the focus of one business from another.
-Even when they are both engaged in the same tactics and marketing activity.
+Even when they are both engaged in the same sector, and undertaking similar marketing activity.

 The business which has defined what growth looks like, will be able to use the right actions to achieve it.